-Drug vs Medicine: Drug and Medicine are not the same things.
-But frequently we use these term to indicate the same meaning.
+Drug vs Medicine: Drugs and Medicine are not the same things.
+But frequently we use these terms to indicate the same meaning.
 However, there is some difference between drug and medicine and these are:

 Drug vs Medicine